What is Uninsured Motorist (UM) Coverage?

-Imagine you are making a left turn, and out of nowhere you are hit by a car whom runs a red light and is speeding.
-Unfortunately, as a result you are fatally injured in your leg.
+Imagine you are making a left turn, and out of nowhere, you are hit by a car that runs a red light and is speeding.
+Unfortunately, as a result, you are fatally injured in your leg.

-After which, you pull over and speak with the person who hit you, and learn that he does not have any insurance.
+After this, you pull over and speak with the person who hit you and learn that he does not have any insurance.

 Luckily, you have chosen to elect for Uninsured Motorist Coverage on your auto insurance policy, with limits of $15,000/$30,000.
 After you call the police, give all your information, you go to the hospital.

-What is the difference between Stacked and and Non-Stacked coverage?
+What is the difference between Stacked and Non-Stacked coverage?

 Non-Stacked UM coverage is generally less expensive than stacked UM coverage.

 Non/unstacked insurance essentially treats each of the motor vehicle’s insurance coverage distinctly.
 This coverage will apply for the specific vehicle you are involved in an accident with, up to the amount you chose on your insurance policy.

 Stacked UM coverage gives you more coverage, but costs more than non-stacked insurance.
 Stacked insurance allows you to combine coverage across vehicles.
 For example, if you have a $25,000 policy coverage for two vehicles, you could then combine the two-vehicle coverage limits for a total of $50,000.